kkga/kkga/notes/kak-sessions.md

 [Kakoune](https://github.com/mawww/kakoune) has a client-server architecture, which makes it easy to integrate with other tools.

-For example, start a new session with:
+For example, starting a new session with:

 ```shell
 kak -s myproject